Game of Conference Rooms

-Many office buildings will have general conference rooms available for use.
+Some office buildings have general conference rooms available for use.
 Some even offer these spaces free of charge—you simply have to sign up.
 Consider if this is an option for your company.

-There are also many furniture options that allow you to create separate office spaces.
+Many furniture options allow you to create separate office spaces.
 Using dividers and partitions allows you to section off a designated meeting space that teams can use when the other conference rooms are booked.
-Dividers don’t have to be boring either; LOFTwall creates incredibly stylish ways to divide and section off spaces.
+Dividers don’t have to be boring; LOFTwall creates incredibly stylish ways to divide and section off spaces.

-In most companies, the break room is occupied for only about two to three hours of the day.
-This means that for the other five to six hours, it stands almost completely empty.
-Outfitting your break room with multi-purpose furniture will allow teams to use the break room as a meeting space without disturbing anyone.
-Some such multi-functional furniture would include couches and adjustable height tables, like this option from Right Angle which does double duty as both a markerboard and working surface.
+In most companies, the breakroom is occupied for only a few hours each day.
+This means it stands almost completely empty for most of the day.
+Outfitting your breakroom with multipurpose furniture will allow teams to use it as a meeting space without disturbing anyone.
+Consider multifunctional furniture that includes couches and adjustable height tables.
 With such products, employees can choose how to best use the furniture to suit their needs, whether collaborating or resting.